 The heading of this subsection refers to the general motivation for a cold-atom based sensor: its inherent long-term stability.
-Nevertheless, the dead times in coldatom sensors (associated with cold-atom preparation and detection) leads to a loss of inertial information and strongly mitigates the possibility to realize inertial measurement units (IMUs) based on atom interferometry, as pointed out in Ref.
+Nevertheless, the dead times in cold-atom sensors (associated with cold-atom preparation and detection) lead to a loss of inertial information and strongly mitigate the possibility to realize inertial measurement units (IMUs) based on atom interferometry, as pointed out in Ref.
 155. Moreover, when keeping long interrogation times for high sensitivity, the vibrations lead to shot to shot interferometer phase fluctuations much higher than 2π .
 The correlation with classical sensors during the interferometer measurement allows to lift the π ambiguity in the phase determination (the atomic sensor being the fine scale of the vernier) and to improve the signal to noise ratio.
-This idea was first demonstrated for a gravimeter 76 and later for an accelerometer in a plane103.
-The hybridization technique develops the idea to measure the acceleration during the dead times of the atomic sensor.
-In a similar way as an atomic clock
+This idea

-Figure 13.
+Fig. 13.
 Dual-axis high-data-rate atom interferometer implementing the cold ensemble exchange. (a) Front view: Two MOTs are loaded 36 mm apart.
 Cooling beams are shown in blue, probe beams in pink, and Raman beams in yellow.
-The trap is turned off, and the outer and inner cooling beams are blue and red detuned, respectively, which launches the ensembles towards each other.
+The trap is turned off, and the outer and inner cooling beams are blue and red detuned, respectively, which launches the ensembles toward each other.
 After the experiment, atoms are recaptured in the opposite trap to facilitate loading. (b) Side view: The design allows for four planes of optical access, enabling a compact apparatus.
-The vector \vec{g} shows the direction of gravity, while \vec{a} and $\vec{\Omega}$ are the directions of acceleration and rotation measurement, respectively.
-(Figure and caption reproduced with permission from A. V. Rakholia et al, Phys.
-Rev. Applied 2, 054012 (2014).
+The vector \vec{g} shows the direction of gravity, while \vec{a} and Ω are the directions of acceleration and rotation measurement, respectively.
+[Figure and caption are reproduced with permission from Rakholia et al., Phys.
+Rev. Appl.
+2, 054012 (2014).
 Copyright 2014, American Physical Society (Ref.
+152)].

-18 can steer a local oscillator (e.g. a quartz or a laser) to constrain its instability on several days, a cold-atom accelerometer can be used to servo the bias of a relative accelerometer featuring a larger bandwidth but a poorer bias stability^{77,156}.
-[Note that the 3-D aspect of inertial sensing complicates this problem, since axis alignment and crosstalk can generate complications for inertial sensing that are not present in single degree of freedom clocks.
+was first demonstrated for a gravimeter76 and later for an accelerometer in a plane.103 The hybridization technique develops the idea to measure the acceleration during the dead times of the atomic sensor.
+In a similar way as an atomic clock can steer a local oscillator (e.g., a quartz or a laser) to constrain its instability on several days, a coldatom accelerometer can be used to servo the bias of a relative accelerometer featuring a larger bandwidth but a poorer bias stability.^{77,156} (Note that the 3D aspect of inertial sensing complicates this problem, since axis alignment and crosstalk can generate complications for inertial sensing that are not present in single degree of freedom clocks.)

-$\mathrm{Ref.^{77}}$ demonstrated at SYRTE the concept of a hybrid accelerometer that benefits from the advantages of both conventional and atomic sensors in terms of bandwidth (DC to 430 Hz) and long term stability.
+Reference 77 demonstrated at SYRTE the concept of a hybrid accelerometer that benefits from the advantages of both conventional and atomic sensors in terms of bandwidth (DC to 430 Hz) and long term stability.
 The use of a real time correction of the atom interferometer phase by the signal from the classical accelerometer enabled to run it at best performance without any isolation platform, while a servo-lock of the DC component of the conventional sensor output signal by the atomic one realized the hybrid sensor.
-Following this work, a team at LP2N realized a navigation-compatible hybrid accelerometer using a Kalman filter where an algorithm was hybridizing the stable cold-atom interferometer with a classical ac-
+Following this work, a team at LP2N realized a navigation-compatible hybrid accelerometer using a Kalman filter where an algorithm was hybridizing the stable cold-atom interferometer with a classical accelerometer.156 In particular, the bias of the classical accelerometer was tracked by the cold-atom sensor in an experimentally simulated harsh environment representative of that encountered in mobile sensing applications.
+The resulting sensor exhibited a 400 Hz bandwidth and reached a stability of 10^{-7} m s-2 after 11 h of integration.